Discussion in 'Rugby League Forum' started by bob dylan, Oct 2, 2013.

 Stevie's Mum will be here - her first GF !
 Hope he score at least one try for her - or a hat-trick :idea:

 Since Menzies retired Matai has become my favourite player.
 You just know that when Steve plays he will always give it his best, I can ask for nothing else from any player.

+Not surprising that Gilly had some hand in Stevies defensive qualities.
+He wasn't called The Axe for nothing.
 Stevie reminds me of that other Samoan wrecking machine Brian Lima.
 Youtube him and see some of his specials.